Alexis211/kogata/README.md

 some cool apps (remember the QNX demo floppy!).
 Also, I want to be able to use it on older computers and prove that such machines can still be put to use.

-### Plans for the future

-* Module system for extending the kernel
-* In userspace, simple Scheme-like scripting language
-* The obvious stuff ;-)

 ## How to build

 ### Requirements